 - If using cool mist or ultrasonic humidifiers, clean appliances according to manufacturer’s instructions and also refill with fresh water daily.
 In addition, clean evaporation trays in air conditioners, dehumidifiers and refrigerators frequently.

 - Thoroughly clean and dry water-damaged carpets and building materials.
 However, replacement may be preferable.
-Furthermore, it is difficult to completely rid carpets of and building materials of biological pollutants.
+Furthermore, it is difficult to completely rid carpets and building materials of biological pollutants.

 - Keep the house clean!
 Obviously, regular cleaning will reduce house dust mites, pollens, animal dander and other allergy-causing agents.